 A more in-depth look at the components of the CLF is available on MedNet.

-If you have questions about the CLF and how it may apply to your website, please see the MedNet page and our frequently asked questions about the CLF.
-You can also contact us at email@example.com.
+If you have questions about the CLF and how it may apply to your website, please see the MedNet page and the frequently asked questions about the CLF.
+You can also contact us at firstname.lastname@example.org.